 All you have to do is read the labels and follow them accordingly.

 For organic clothes, it is best to wash them with cold water and avoid harsh detergents.
 Hang-drying them outside is also best.

 Kids may only have their baby clothes for a short while in their life, but the memories they make with them are some of the best things they won’t forget.

-So the choices to utilize organic fabric and consider their sensitive skin are all worth the effort!
+So the choices to utilize organic fabric and consider the baby’s sensitive skin are all worth the effort!

 When we make things kids would love, our choices for fabric are endless, but it pays to be aware of the reasons behind the organic movement.

-FINAL TIP: After selecting which brands and fabrics to go for, your next step is to MASTER how to organize your baby’s clothes!
+FINAL TIP: After selecting which organic baby clothing brands and fabrics to go for, your next step is to MASTER how to organize your baby’s clothes!